SMART AND SKILLED

 Who is eligible for government subsidised training?

-For new students in 2017, you are eligible for government subsidised training under Smart and Skilled if you are:
+For students in 2019, you are eligible for government subsidised training under Smart and Skilled if you are:

 - an Australian or New Zealand citizen, permanent resident or humanitarian visa holder AND